EdwardsLT/EdwardsLT.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage.
 My research interest is in the field of strongly correlated electron systems.
 I enjoy using neutrons, x-rays and bulk probes to understand the physical properties of these materials.
 My other interests include the development of in-situ instrumentation for beamline experiments and analysis tools for single crystal (diffuse) scattering, contributing to the Mantid project.
-My interests outside of science include climbing and piano.